solid-js/fuse-base/README.md

 #### About me

 [Solid Fuse Base](https://github.com/solid-js/fuse-base) and [Solidify Lib](https://github.com/solid-js/solidify) are projects maintained by [Alexis Bouhet](https://github.com/zouloux), lead developer at [Cher Ami](http://cher-ami.tv/).
-I do websites and applications since more than 10 years now.
-Started with Flash and Adobe Air, then mobile and Javascript.
+Started with Flash and Adobe Air, then mobile and Javascript, making websites and applications since more than 10 years now.
-I try to integrate recurring tasks from my [professional and personal](http://zouloux.com) projects into this Framework / Workflow.
+I try to integrate recurring tasks from my [professional and personal](http://zouloux.com) projects into this Framework and Workflow.
+I want to keep things simple and avoid to the maximum common mistakes a team can make.

 #### Future

-I want to keeps things simple and avoid a maximum the common mistakes a team can make.
 This project is meant to stay at human scale and will not grow a lot more than this.
 Features will be added when needed several websites or webapp projects.
-Older features will be removed but still available with tags.
+Older features will be removed but will still be available with tags and branches.
-Feel free to contact me for more info.
+Feel free to contact me for more info or observation !